Septic Drain Field Repair & Replacement in Milledgeville, GA

 Site Evaluation & Soil Testing

-We perform comprehensive field inspection and soil evaluation to determine the cause of failure and best solution.
+We perform comprehensive field inspection and soil evaluation to determine the cause of failure and the best septic drain field repair solution.
 This includes visual assessment of the existing field, soil percolation testing, water table evaluation, and measuring available space.
 Testing determines whether repair is feasible or replacement is needed.
 Most evaluations take 2-4 hours and cost $300-$500 in Baldwin County.

 2